redcross/dcsops/CONTRIBUTING.md

 ### Keep Master Deployable

-As implied by the "Deployment" section in [INSTALL.md](INSTALL.md), the tip (HEAD) of the `master` branch should always be deployable.
+As implied by the "Deployment" section in [INSTALL.md](INSTALL.md), the tip (HEAD) of the `main` branch should always be deployable.

-Development work should be done on branches, as described in the next section, and merged to `master` only when it is ready and passing all tests.
+Development work should be done on branches, as described in the next section, and merged to `main` only when it is ready and passing all tests.

 ### Branching and Branch Names